 Fifty-one percent of students at East Hardy High School are economically disadvantaged, but the school is recognized in US News and World Report’s National Rankings.

-“We wanted to look toward the future and not be stuck the past,” remarked Board of Education President Loy Kesner.
+“We wanted to look toward the future and not be stuck in the past,” remarked Board of Education President Loy Kesner.

 Source: Jean A. Flanagan / The Moorefield Examiner